segmentio/react-example/README.md

 This site is currently deployed using GitHub Pages on http://segmentio.github.io/react-example/.

-You can quickly deploy the same site and use this repository as a [Segment Source](https://segment.com/docs/connections/sources/) so you can see data flowing through your debugger in real time:
+You can quickly deploy the same site and use this repository as a [Segment Javascript Source](https://segment.com/docs/connections/sources/#website-libraries) so you can see data flowing through your debugger in real time:

 1. Fork this repository
     ![GH Fork Button](./public/readmeImages/ghForkButton.png)